DrafaKiller/FlowPlugin-ts/README.md

 npm install flow-plugin
 ```

+## Features

+- Easy to use
+- Type-safe API with type definitions
+- Append items to the final result
+- Reply to custom actions
+- Asynchronous actions

 ## Usage

 Here's a simple example of how to use this package, and just like that you can create your own plugin for Flow Launcher.